akzmuk/arthur-kuzmuk/content/pages/index.md

       - type: Card
         title: Precipitation prediction
         text: >+
-          \<div style="text-align: center">Prediction rainfall probability in
-          Basel, Switzerland based on parameters such as temperature, humidity and average cloud cover etc.\</div>
+          This project aims to develop a model that predicts rainfall probability based on parameters such as temperature, humidity average cloud cover etc.

         image:
           type: Image